 Drones Are Accurate

 Using a drone for roofing measurements and other simple tasks eliminates human error.
 When paired with special imaging equipment, like infrared cameras, drones can also detect damage that would be difficult for the human eye to spot.
 Roofing companies can even use machine-learning software to analyze drone images and identify the types of damage, eliminating the guesswork in traditional inspections.

 Drones Don’t Get Hurt on the Job

 To get their jobs done, roofers often have to climb, balance, or dangle in precarious positions.
 While good roofing companies always have the best safety equipment to keep their employees safe, falls and other injuries are always a risk with traditional roof surveys.
 While drones are not immune to damage, a broken propeller is certainly preferable to a broken arm.

 While drones are becoming more prevalent in the roofing industry, their use hasn’t yet spread into the mainstream.
 More widespread use of drones could allow roofers to offer cheaper and more frequent inspections.
 In the future, drones will be equipped with better cameras, opening up even more opportunities for drone roofing.

 Having the best technology can give roofers a cutting edge, but expertise and experience still matter.
-Maxwell Roofing & Sheet Metal, Inc. has been around for more than 60 years and has maintained its reputation and quality of service through many shifts in technology.
+Maxwell Roofing & Sheet Metal, Inc. has been around for nearly 70 years and has maintained its reputation and quality of service through many shifts in technology.